openhybrid/object/README.md

     sudo apt-get upgrade -y
     ````

-1. By default, the Raspian OS configures the Pi's serial communication channel for console based I/O.  By disabling this feature, we allow the Pi to talk with other devices via serial communication.
-To disable this feature, edit the *cmdline.txt* file as shown below.
-More details on [www.raspberry-projects.com](http://www.raspberry-projects.com/pi/pi-operating-systems/raspbian/io-pins-raspbian/uart-pins)
+1. Free up the Pi's serial communication channel.
+By default, the Raspian OS configures the Pi's serial communication channel for console based I/O.  To free up this channel for our own use, we must detach it from console based I/O by editing the *cmdline.txt* file as shown below.
+More details on this process can be found on [www.raspberry-projects.com](http://www.raspberry-projects.com/pi/pi-operating-systems/raspbian/io-pins-raspbian/uart-pins)
     ````
     sudo cp /boot/cmdline.txt /boot/cmdline_backup.txt
     sudo nano /boot/cmdline.txt